froukje/datamapu/content/posts/ml_concepts/backpropagation.md

 To illustrate how backpropagation works, we start with the most simple neural network, which only constists of one single neuron.

 ![one_neuron](/images/backpropagation/one_neuron.png)
-*Illustration of Backpropagation in a Neural Network consisting of a single Neuron.*
+*Illustration of a Neural Network consisting of a single Neuron.*

 For the following calculations, we assume the initial weight to be $w = 0.3$ and the initial bias to be $b = 0.1$.
 Further the learning rate is set to$\alpha = 0.1$.
 This values are chosen arbitrary for illustration purposes.